UGSP Board 2023-2024

 UGSP Co-President

-Vivian is a 4th year doctoral student in the Clinical area.
+Vivian (she/her) is a 5th year doctoral student in the Clinical area.
 Her research is focused on examining organizational and system-level factors that support the mental health workforce and impact the adoption and sustainment of evidence-based practices (EBPs) in community mental health settings.
 She is passionate about supporting and addressing the needs of underrepresented undergraduate and graduate students in the department.

 Sarah Rocha